Cycling to the Luberon perched villages

 Image courtesy of: Keg1036 / CC BY-SA (https://creativecommons.org/licenses/by-sa/3.0)

-Along this route you will pass by the 12th Century Abbey Notre-Dame de Sénanque.
+Along this route, you will pass by the 12th Century Abbey Notre-Dame de Sénanque.
 Surrounded by lavender fields this makes for quite a sight during lavender season.
-Regardless of the time of year you are visiting it is a stunning piece of architecture which we highly recommend stopping to take in.
+Regardless of the time of year, you are visiting it is a stunning piece of architecture that we highly recommend stopping to take in.

 Distance: 107.5km / 66.8mi

 Image courtesy of: Lubomir Mihalik / CC BY (https://creativecommons.org/licenses/by/3.0)

 The 12th Century Abbey of Notre-Dame de Sénanque makes a fine sight during lavender season.

 Food and water